You’ve found the place, you can afford the rent, and now you just have to find the bond money.

+- Personal loan.
 An unsecured personal loan may also be an option for you.
-Some lenders, such as Commonwealth Bank, offer same day personal loans if you need the money quickly.
+Some lenders, such as Commonwealth Bank, offer same-day personal loans if you need the money quickly.
 Interest rates on personal loans tend to be lower than credit cards, and you may have access to more features such as repayment flexibility and redraw facilities.
 More Personal loan comparisons

+- Short-term loan.
 This is a small personal loan that is meant to cover you before your next payday.
-These loans are usually between $100 and $2000 and are paid back within 16 days and one year, with the repayments usually lining up with your pay frequency.
+These loans are usually between $100 and $2,000 and are paid back within 16 days and one year, with the repayments usually lining up with your pay frequency.
 If you have bad credit and can’t access other forms of finance then you may want to consider a payday loan.

-More payday loan comparisons
+- Government assistance loans.
 Some state governments offer rental bond loans for people on a lower income.
 These loans are offered without interest and are designed to help people access private housing.
-In Queensland, low income earners can apply for a Bond Loan if they meet certain asset and income tests, and in New South Wales there is the Rentstart Bond Loan.
+Find out more details in the section below.

 Before you take out any loan it’s important to compare your options to make sure you end up with the best option for you.
-Here’s a few things to keep in mind when you’re comparing rental bond loans:
+Here are a few things to keep in mind when you’re comparing rental bond loans:

 - Fees.
 Before you apply you should take a look at all the fees associated with the loan.
 This should include fees that you will have to pay, such as loan establishment fees or annual fees, and fees that you may have to pay, such as a redraw fee or early repayment fee.